Trovemaster/TROVE/docs/source/frames.rst

     \xi_3 &= \rho,
     \end{split}

 where :math:`r_{\rm e}` is the equilibrium bond length.
-If the non-rigid reference frame is used (``REFER-CONF NON-RIGID``), the bending mode is given on an equidistant grid, typically of 1000-2000 points, while the stretching modes are the displacements from the given :math:`\rho` point along the non-rigid reference frame, the latter is usually defined as the principal axes system with the bond length fixed to the equilibrium.
+If the non-rigid reference frame is used (``REFER-CONF NON-RIGID``), the bending mode is given on an equidistant grid, typically of 1000-2000 points, while the stretching modes are the displacements from the given :math:`\rho` point along the non-rigid reference frame, the latter is usually defined as the principal axes system with the bond length fixed to the equilibrium:

 .. math::